LifeTime Financial Group SMSF Financial Planning

 You should also be an experienced trader or investor so you can diversify your portfolio or set investment targets or retirement targets.
-If you are not comfortable with this, this is when you’ll need extra support from a LifeTime Financial Group advisor.
+If you are not comfortable with this, this is when you’ll need extra support from a LifeTime Financial Group adviser.

 What are the features of a LifeTime Financial Group SMSF?

-SMSFs are different from other types of superannuation funds as;
+SMSFs are different from other types of superannuation funds as: